0foo/study_notes/rhcsa/topics/networking/ssh.md

     * The version of SSH used is defined in `/etc/ssh/sshd_config`.

     * The most common authentication methods are Password-Based Authentication and Public/Private Key-Based Authentication.

-    * The command *ssh-keygen* is used to generate keys and place them in the .ssh directory, and the command *ssh-copy-id* is used to copy the public key file to your account on the remote server.
+    * system wide ssh config file: `/etc/ssh/sshd_config`

+### TCP Wrappers
 * TCP Wrappers is a host-based mechanism that is used to limit access to wrappers-aware TCP services on the system by inbound clients.
 2 files `/etc/hosts.allow` and `/etc/hosts.deny` are used to control access.
 The .allow file is referenced before the .deny file.
 The format of the files is \<name of service process>:\<user@source>.

   * All messages related to TCP Wrappers are logged to the `/var/log/secure` file.

 ### Hardening SSH server
 * Disable root login
     * SSH servers by default have root login enabled
     * modify the PermitRootLogin parameter in /etc/ssh/sshd_config and reload or restart the service.